bbenchoff/bbenchoff.github.io/pages/MacSSL.md

 * The amount of time it takes for the screensaver to activate

 All of these sources are combined and XORed together for a pool of randomness that's sufficient for crypto operations.
 I wouldn't exactly call this _random_, but it's random enough to initialize the crypto subsystems in mbedtls.
 It works, but I make no guarantees about its security of this entropy function. *This mbedtls implementation should be considered insecure*.

+### Certificate Handling

+Yes, this code can handle certificates.

 ### SSL Handshake Failures